MIT Sloan MBA Essay Tips & Deadlines [2020-2021]

 Note: this is not an essay.
 Make sure your letter is formatted as a professional letter with a date, address, header, salutation, and close.

-Please submit a one-page resume (Times New Roman 10-point font preferred) that includes your employment history and academic record in reverse chronological order.
+Please submit a one-page resume (Times New Roman 10 point font preferred) that includes your employment history and academic record in reverse chronological order.
 Other information appropriate to a business resume is welcomed and encouraged, including extracurricular activities, awards, and achievements.
 Please REDACT your name, address, and contact information.
 For formatting purposes, please list the information in the following order:

 For the MIT Sloan’s detailed resume formatting instructions, visit the MIT Sloan website.

 Quantify your impact as much as possible.
-You want the reader to come away with a picture of you as an above average performer on a steep upward trajectory who has the hands-on, problem-solving focus that demonstrates you belong at MIT Sloan.
+You want the reader to come away with a picture of you as an above average performer on a steep upward trajectory who has the creativity and hands-on, problem-solving focus that demonstrates you belong at MIT Sloan.

 MIT Sloan MBA video statement

 Please take a minute to introduce yourself to your future classmates via video.
 Include a bit on your past experience and why MIT Sloan is the best place for you to pursue your MBA.
 Videos should be a single take (no editing) lasting no more than one minute and consisting of you speaking directly to the camera.
 We recommend using an application such as QuickTime or iMovie to record yourself.

 Upload the video file according to the detailed instructions within the application.
 We support the following file formats: .avi, .flv, .m1v, .m2v, .m4v, .mkv, .mov, .mpeg, .mpg, .mp4, .webm, .wmv.